PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 1. Confirm `git status --short --branch` is clean and local `fb-refactor5` matches `origin/fb-refactor5`.
-2. Audit the remaining `ConversionSession`/`LoweringContext` handoffs for a bounded stale constant, producer, or synthetic-consumer state gap; layout field mutation is now centralized.
+2. Audit the remaining `ConversionSession`/`LoweringContext` constant ownership and constant-fold updates for a bounded stale-map gap; layout, lowering-time producer, and synthetic-consumer mutation are now centralized.
 3. Characterize pre-session behavior and a focused fan-out/no-op boundary before changing another handoff; do not introduce a second graph scan or a blanket post-lowering resynchronization.